LuanBrant/LuanBrant/README.md

 Welcome to My GitHub Profile! 👋
 Hey there!
-I'm Luan Brant, a Artificial Intelligence student at FIAP, with a strong interest in AI and cutting-edge technology.
+I'm Luan Brant, a Computer Scientist student at PUC-MG, with a strong interest in AI and cutting-edge technology.
 I'm passionate about creating innovative solutions and diving deep into the world of artificial intelligence and software engineering.

 ---